kaw2k/lunch-games/README.md

 - I think there is a bug with leprechaun and alpha wolf where multiple conversions happen
 - Add chat feature

-- Make a better grid interface for selecting people
-- Unify all of the ways players are selected in werewolf

-Change revealer to target any bad roles
+- Fix randoming new roles.
+If a werewolf dies, they are the last of their kind, and there is a different bad faction still alive, random the werewolf into a good person.